Rolands-Laucis/Pauca/readme.md

 <p align="center"><img src="./media/pauca%20logo.png"/></p>

 ## What is Pauca?
 Pauca is a glorified "find and replace" engine, where the replace bit is programmable with a LISP-like language.
-It does not execute the code, it merely translates from 1 plain text to another, via easily definable text patterns in the text file.
+It translates from 1 plain text to another, via easily definable text patterns to look for in the text file.
 These patterns are mapped to corresponding text with arguments and conditions.
 The mapping is manual - using Pauca and your knowledge of the source texts.

 [LIVE ONLINE REPL](https://pauca.vercel.app/)